System Design Space

 Data Governance & Compliance

-The API field is often the main channel for leaking PII without the right data policies.
+API layers are often the primary leakage path for PII without proper data policies.

 Open chapter